ledgetech/ledge/README.md

 You can of course use anything available to you in Nginx as your origin `location`, here we are using the proxy module to fetch from our origin server.

-Finally create the `location` block for where you wish caching to take place (inside the same `server` block), and configure Ledge by installing it with `resty.rack`.
+Finally create the `location` block for where you wish cacheing to take place (inside the same `server` block), and configure Ledge by installing it with `resty.rack`.

 ```
 location / {